 Spine Hygiene Principles

-McGill introduces the concept of “spine hygiene”—daily practices that protect spine health just as dental hygiene protects teeth.
+McGill introduces the concept of “spine hygiene”—daily practices that protect spine health just like dental hygiene protects teeth.
 This includes avoiding problematic positions during vulnerable periods (like first thing in the morning when discs are most hydrated and fragile).

 Building Your Progressive Recovery Plan